-9. SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED CONTRACT COMMITMENTS
+9. SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED CONTRACT

+COMMITMENTS

-- A. As of December 31, 2017 and 2016, the balances for contracts that the Group entered into but not yet due are \$88,106 and \$79,697, respectively. - B. As of December 31, 2017 and 2016, the unused letters of credit amounted to \$588,335 and \$925,524, respectively. - C. (a) The Company has entered into a lending agreement with CTBC Bank in 2017.
+- A. As of December 31, 2017 and 2016, the balances for contracts that the Company entered into but not yet due are \$67,711 and \$74,242, respectively. - B. As of December 31, 2017 and 2016, the unused letters of credit amounted to \$588,335 and \$925,524, respectively. - C. The details of endorsements and guarantees provided are described in Note 7(2) E. - D. (a) The Company has entered into a lending agreement with CTBC Bank in 2017.
 In accordance with the agreement, the Company has to maintain the following financial ratios and terms: the consolidated debt-to-equity ratio of less than 180%, interest coverage ratio of over 200%, and the consolidated tangible shareholders' equity of not less than \$15,000,000 at the annual assessment.
-Under the terms of the loan agreement, if any of the financial covenants were not met, the Company has to improve the conditions.
-Otherwise, the bank has the right to cancel or reduce the credit line, shorten credit period, or principal and interest deemed as due. - (b) The Company has entered into a lending agreement with Bank of Tokyo-Mitsubishi UFJ in 2017.
-In accordance with the agreement, the Company has to maintain the following financial ratios and terms: the Company has to maintain a consolidated debt-to-equity ratio of less than 180%, interest coverage ratio at over 200%, and consolidated tangible shareholders' equity of not less than \$15,000,000 at the annual assessment.
-Should the Company fail to meet the above covenants, the bank has the right to demand the Company to pay off the loan balance immediately. - (c) The Company has signed a loan agreement with KGI Bank in 2016.
+Under the terms of the loan agreement, if any of the financial covenants were not met, and the company has not improved its financial condition, the bank has the right to cancel or reduce the credit line, shorten credit period, or principal and interest deemed as due. - (b) The Company has entered into a lending agreement with Bank of Tokyo-Mitsubishi UFJ in 2017.
+In accordance with the agreement, the Company has to maintain the following financial ratios and terms: the Company has to maintain a consolidated debt-to-equity ratio of less than 180%, interest coverage ratio at over 180%, and consolidated tangible shareholders' equity of not less than \$15,000,000 at the annual assessment.
+Should the Company fail to meet the above covenants, the bank has the right to demand the Company to pay off the loan balance immediately. - (c) The Company has entered into a lending agreement with KGB Bank in 2016.
 In accordance with the agreement, the Company has to maintain the following financial ratios and terms: the consolidated debt-to-equity ratio of less than 180%, interest coverage ratio of over 200%, and the consolidated tangible shareholders' equity of not less than \$15,000,000 at the annual assessment.
 Under the terms of the loan agreement, if any of the financial covenants were not met, the Company has to improve the conditions within four months after the release of financial reports.
-Should the Company fail to meet the above covenants, the bank has the right to demand the Company to pay off the loan balance immediately. - (d) Cayman Ton Yi Industrial Holdings Ltd. (the 'Cayman Ton Yi'), a subsidiary of the Group, has signed a loan agreement with OCBC Bank in 2016.
-The Company has to maintain the following financial ratios and terms: maintain consolidated debt-to-equity ratio (total consolidated liabilities divided by net tangible assets) at or below 180%, interest coverage ratio at 200% or above, and consolidated tangible shareholders' equity of not less than \$15,000,000 at the annual assessment.
-Should the Company fail to meet the above covenants, the bank will re-examine the facilities of
+Should the Company fail to meet the above covenants, the bank has the right to demand the

+Company to pay off the loan balance immediately.